Influencer marketing is all the rage.

 You get recommendations from your peers to partner with influencers as they previously helped a brand gain 10x brand exposure.

 Such instances make you invest all your chips in influencer marketing campaigns.
-But, any marketing campaign is useful only if you can measure its ROI.
+But, any marketing campaign is useful only if you can measure influencer marketing ROI.
 Otherwise, you’ll be pouring money, time, and effort without real outcomes.

 In this article, we will help you understand different metrics to calculate influencer marketing ROI and how to show results that’ll make you get desired funding from your stakeholders.